mindojune/mindojune.github.io/_pages/publications.md

 ## 2025

 ### **Speech-Integrated Modeling for Behavioral Coding in Counseling**
-**Do June Min**, Verónica Pérez-Rosas, Kenneth Resnicow, Rada Mihammcea
+**Do June Min**, Verónica Pérez-Rosas, Kenneth Resnicow, Rada Mihalcea
 *Proceedings of the 26th Annual Meeting of the Special Interest Group on Discourse and Dialogue (SIGDIAL 2025)*